-Prioritizing which problems we're going to solve through the KM program.
-Strategy is not about the "how," but rather about the "what."
+Prioritizing which problems we’re going to solve through the Knowledge Management program.
+Strategy is not about the “how,” but rather about the “what.”

 Defining how we’re going to solve the problems uncovered during the KM assessment and how to accomplish the goals established in the KM strategy.